Introduction

 Zechariah 12:10

-Zionism, both the Christian and Jewish versions, is the belief that the Jewish people should have a Jewish state — but not necessarily a democratic one.
-Were Israel to become a liberal democracy, ostensibly like the U.S. and most European nations, it would eventually forego its status as Jewish state owing to the disparate realities of population growth and the mutual hatred between Jews and Arabs.1
+Zionism — both Christian and Jewish — is the belief that the Jewish people should have a state of their own.
+It need not be democratic.
+If Israel were to become a fully liberal democracy akin to the U.S. or European states, it would likely forfeit its explicitly Jewish character due to demographic realities and the enduring hostility between Jews and Arabs.1

-The Balfour Declaration, issued by the British government in 1917, eventually led to the establishment of Israel by the UN in 1947.
-Although the declaration did not mention ‘democracy,’ it did assert the following:
+The Balfour Declaration, issued by the British government in 1917, helped pave the way for the establishment of Israel.
+Although it did not mention democracy, it stated:

 His Majesty’s Government view with favour the establishment in Palestine of a national home for the Jewish people, and will use their best endeavors to facilitate the achievement of this object, it being clearly understood that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine, or the rights and political status enjoyed by Jews in any other country.

-In 1947 the UN General Assembly adopted UN Resolution 181.
-It endorsed the partition of Palestine into two states: one Jewish and one Arab.
-While the resolution also did not explicitly refer to Israel as a democracy, it did, however, recognize the legitimacy of both a Jewish state and an Arab state.
+In 1947, the United Nations General Assembly passed Resolution 181, endorsing the partition of Palestine into two states — one Jewish, one Arab.
+While the resolution did not define Israel as a democracy, it did affirm the legitimacy of a Jewish and an Arab state.

 The Scofield Reference Bible